sidgopinath/CS308-cell-society-project/DESIGN.md

 This class is included in the controller because it deals with back-end operations of the program.
 This will likely be called from CellSocietyController once the load button has been pressed on the Splash Screen.
 It will load up a new screen that allows the user to choose an XML file to load.

 ###XMLParser
 The XMLParser class will take the information it receives from the FileLoader and read through the XML to make it readable for the rest of the program, specifically the simulations.
 The Parser will do this by creating two objects.
 The first will be a HashMap that contains all parameter titles as the keys and parameter values as the values.
 Because HashMaps are mutable, this will allow for extra parameters to be added.
-The second object will be a 2D Array or a "Grid" object that we create.
+The second object will be a 2D ArrayList or a "Grid" object that we create.
 This object will contain all of the values and statuses of each cell in a grid.
 It will then be able to check the status of neighbors by using indexing.
 These are the two main data structures that will be used.

 ##Model
 The Model package of the program will contain the Simulation superclass wand each specific simulation will be a subclass of Simulation.
 All the computation involved in updating the grid is done by this class, and the Model will then pass the state of grid on to View class, which updates the display for the User.